Red Cabbage Slaw

 Can I make this slaw ahead of time?

 Absolutely!
-This red cabbage slaw actually gets better as it sits and the flavors meld together.
+This red cabbage slaw actually gets better as it sits, as the flavors meld.
 Prepare it a few hours in advance or even the day before serving.
 Just be sure to store it in an airtight container in the fridge.

 Rolling pin graphic with flowers.